run-llama/llama-hub/llama_hub/llama_packs/trulens_eval_packs/README.md

 No matter which TruLens LlamaPack you choose, all three provide evaluation and tracking for your LlamaIndex app with [TruLens](https://github.com/truera/trulens), an open-source LLM observability library from [TruEra](https://www.truera.com/).

-## Using the TruLens RAG Triad Pack
+## Installing the TruLens RAG Triad Pack

 You can download each pack to a `./trulens_pack` directory: